 6) This process continues until the pile extends to a sufficient design depth in the competent bearing layer (bond zone) to develop the required frictional capacity through grout-to-ground bonding or encounters an end-bearing layer.

 7) In the event that tension resistance is also required, a high-strength center bar is inserted into the wet grout to engage the frictional capacity and provide high tension resistance.

-One attractive feature of the Ductile Iron Pile system is that it uses conventional earthwork equipment for installation including a medium-duty excavator, hydraulic hammer and grout pump.
+One attractive feature of the Ductile Iron Pile system is that it uses conventional earthwork equipment for installation including a single medium-duty excavator, hydraulic hammer and grout pump.
 The amount of specialized equipment and tooling is limited to the drive tools.

 1) Base Excavator Machines

 Base crawler excavators used for Ductile Iron Piles are typically in the 18 to 30 ton service or operating weight range.
 Alternatively, vertical-mast equipment with a hydraulic hammer may also be used for installations.
 The two primary factors for base excavator selection are the need to a) have sufficient height of the hammer to reach on top of the pile for driving and b) supply the required hydraulic power to the hammer.
 Therefore, compatibility of the base excavator with the hydraulic hammer is extremely important to both equipment performance and pile installation.

 2) Hydraulic Hammer

 The hydraulic hammer is a critical part of the Ductile Iron Pile installation process.
 Selection of the hammer is equally as critical to ensure 1) adequate hammer energy to drive the piles to obtain proper “set” conditions and 2) avoid overstressing and damaging the pile during driving.
 Factors that should be considered when selecting an appropriate hammer for DIP installation include: